Self-Stabilizing Repeated Balls-into-Bins: Introduction

-- \emph{Parallel Computing.} Balls-into-bins processes have been extensively studied in the area of parallel and distributed computing, mainly to address balanced-allocation problems \cite{BCSV06,MPS02,RS98}, PRAM simulation \cite{KLM96} and hashing \cite{DGMMPR10}.
-The most studied performance measure is the \emph{maximum load}.
-In order to optimize the total number of random bin choices used for the allocation, further allocation strategies have been proposed and analyzed (see for instance \cite {BKSS13,MPS02,V03}).
-As previously mentioned, our concept of stability is inspired by those studied in \cite{AKU05,BFG03}.
-In such works, load balancing algorithms are analyzed in scenarios where new tasks arrive during the run of the system, and existing jobs are executed by the processors and leave the system.

-We remark that, in the above previous works, the goal is different from ours: each ball/task must be allocated to \emph {one, arbitrary} bin/processor.
-This crucial difference makes such previous analyses of little use to the purpose of our study.
+- \emph{Parallel Computing.} Balls-into-bins processes have been extensively studied in the area of parallel and distributed computing, mainly to address balanced-allocation problems \cite{ABKU99,BCSV06,RS98}, PRAM simulation \cite{KLM96} and hashing \cite{DGMMPR10}.
+In order to optimize the total number of random bin choices used for the allocation, further allocation strategies have been proposed and analyzed (see, e.g., \cite{adler1995parallel,BKSS13,mitzenmacher2001power,MPS02,V03}).
+As previously mentioned, our notion of stability is inspired by those studied in~\cite{AKU05,BFG03,Berebrink16} where load balancing algorithms are analyzed in scenarios in which new tasks arrive during the run of the system, and existing jobs are executed by the processors and leave the system.
+An adversarial model for a sequential balls-into-bins process has been studied in~\cite{AS06}.
+We remark that, in the above previous works, the goal is different from ours: each ball/task must be allocated to \emph{one, arbitrary} bin/processor (it is not a token-traversal process).

 - \emph{Queuing Theory}.
 To the best of our knowledge, the closest model to our setting in classical queuing theory is the \emph{closed Jackson network} \cite{A03}.
 In this model, time is continuous and each node processes a single token among those in its queue; processing each token takes an exponentially distributed interval of time.
 As soon as its processing is completed, each token leaves the current node and enters the queue of a neighbor chosen uniformly at random.
 Notice that, since time is continuous, the process' events are sequential, so that the associated Markov chain is much simpler than the one describing our parallel process.
 In particular, the stationary distribution of a closed Jackson network can be expressed as a product-form distribution.
 It is noted in \cite{HW92} that ``[\dots] virtually all of the models that have been successfully analyzed in classical queuing network theory are models having a so-called product form stationary distribution''.
 Because of the above considerations regarding the difficulty of our process (especially the non-reversibility of its Markov chain), the stationary distribution is instead very likely not to exhibit a product-form distribution, thus laying outside the domain where the techniques of classical queuing theory seem effective.
 We finally cite the seminal work \cite{BKRSW01} on \emph{adversarial queing systems}: here, new tokens (having specified source and destination nodes) are inserted in the nodes according to some adversarial strategy and a notion of \emph{edge-congestion} stability is investigated.